-As we have discussed for some time now, several

-economic and industry-specific indicators suggest that U.S. inflation has peaked as a result of tighter financial conditions, ongoing progress in matching supply/demand imbalances, a moderation in economic growth, and demand destruction, among other factors.
+As we have discussed for some time now, several economic and industry-specific indicators suggest that U.S. inflation has peaked as a result of tighter financial conditions, ongoing progress in matching supply/demand imbalances, a moderation in economic growth, and demand destruction, among other factors.

-Although many components of inflation appear to have peaked, certain inflation statistics (core inflation levels, in particular) appear to be persistent and remain well above the Fed's +2% longer-run goal: over the 12 months ending in August 2023, total Personal Consumption Expenditures (PCE) prices rose +3.5% (down from the June 2022 peak of +6.8%); excluding the volatile food and energy categories, core PCE prices rose +3.9% over the same period (down from the February 2022 peak of +5.4%).
-Although price pressures remain evident across a broad range of goods and services, it is important to note that the trend rate of price growth is no longer accelerating but is, in fact, moderating.
+Many components of inflation appear to have peaked and are declining rapidly.
+However, certain inflation statistics (core inflation levels, in particular) appear to be persistent and remain above the Fed's +2% longer -run goal: over the 12 months ending in November 2023, total Personal Consumption Expenditures (PCE) prices rose +2.6% (down from the June 2022 peak of +6.8%); excluding the volatile food and energy categories, core PCE prices rose +3.2% over the same period (down from the February 2022 peak of +5.4%).
+Although the "last mile" of the journey to the +2% inflation target may prove more challenging because price pressures remain evident across a broad range of goods and services, it is important to note that the trend rate of price growth is no longer acceler-ating but is, in fact, decelerating.